 - A timer or a stopwatch – you can use your phone for this of course

-- Pre-cut blank slips of paper for making charades cards (or just download the above printouts!)
+- Pre-cut blank slips of paper for making charade games cards (or just download the above printouts!)

 - A notepad for scorekeeping

-- Two baskets, hats or any container for the pieces of paper containing the words and phrases
+- Two baskets, hats or any container for the pieces of paper containing the charades ideas for kids

 After you prepared the materials, follow the steps below: